sklimaszewski/ezobjectwrapper/README.md

     ```php
     namespace Acme\AcmeBundle\Repository;

-    use Kaliop\eZObjectWrapperBundle\Core\Repository as BaseRepository;
+    use Acme\AcmeBundle\Entity\Newsletter as NewsletterEntity;
+    use Kaliop\eZObjectWrapperBundle\Repository\AbstractRepository;

-    class Newsletter extends BaseRepository
+    class Newsletter extends AbstractRepository
     {
-        protected $entityClass = '\Acme\AcmeBundle\Entity\Newsletter';
+        protected $entityClass = NewsletterEntity::class;
     }
     ```

-3. Register the Repository with the Entity Manager
+3. (Optionaly if not using annotations) register the Repository with the Entity Manager

     ```yml
     ezobject_wrapper: